What is the Internet of Things?

 Who's benefiting from IoT?

-We mentioned earlier that IoT is considered a key player in the ‘forth industrial revolution’ – also known as Industry 4.0.
+We mentioned earlier that IoT is considered a key player in the ‘fourth industrial revolution’ – also known as Industry 4.0.
 This technology, alongside robotics and AI, are set to transform businesses in terms of their operations and data collection.
 This ranges across all sectors – from healthcare to manufacturing, retail to agriculture.
 But in our survey, only 11% of businesses said they’re planning on adopting IoT over the next five years.
 But you can make a difference – and see the benefits for yourself today.

 IoT in manufacturing